SU_A_08

 [i] He came to Antwerp?

-[r] Yes, he had a friend there and he went to him.
+[r] Yes, he had a friend there and he went to see him.

 [i] Did he stay with him?

-[r] No, he met him and then he applied for a social housing in Brussels.
-They gave him a social home and there he lived, not in a camp.
-He was glad that he was not in a refugee camp.
+[r] No, he met him and then he applied for social housing in Brussels.
+They gave him social housing and he lived there, not in a camp.
+He was happy that he didn’t have to stay in a refugee camp.

 [i] When your father started the family reunification procedure, how long did it take?